erdc/fire-separation/README.md

-# DORIC Resource Allocation Project
+# Fuelbreaks Graph Separation Project

 This project aims to find where decision makers should place fire fuelbreaks.
 A basic strategy utilizing equal graph partitioning and quantum computing is used to determine the placements with speed and efficacy